-I have had a bit of a love hate relationship with musical fidelity products in the past.
-They always seem to get good reviews in the Hi-Fi press but a few times after prolonged use I find that the immediate wow factor is eventually replaced with a feeling that the initial gloss is hiding a few problems.
-I found this particularly true with an A308 CD player I used for a while.
+I have always had a bit of a love hate relationship with musical fidelity products in the past.
+They always get good reviews in the Hi-Fi press but a few times after prolonged use I find that the immediate wow factor is eventually replaced with a feeling that the initial gloss is hiding a few problems.
+I found this particularly true with my A308 CD player I used for a while.
 This was advertised as being 95% equivalent to the Nuvista 3D CD Player at half the cost.
-When one came available second hand for a good price I took a chance.
-Again at first it had this immediate appeal with detail and extended bandwidth but after months of use I felt that it was shiny glossy Hi-Fi for the sake of it like many audio products.
-It lacked soul, timing and musicality when compared to other players.
-This is not unique to Musical Fidelity but a common trait with many Hi-Fi products.
+Again at first it had this immediate appeal with detail and extended bandwidth but after several months of use I felt that it was just too shiny and glossy lacking soul, timing and musicality when compared to other Hi-Fi CD players.

 M1 HPA Headphone Amplifier